gophersilesia/vatcheck-svc/README.md

 ❗Requirements
 You will need a laptop and don't forget your power cord!

-After this workshop (split in 2x 2h), you will know:
+After this workshop, you will know:

-✅ how to setup a productive development environment (Sublime, Atom, vim...)
+✅ how to setup a productive development environment (Sublime, Atom, VS Code, vim...)
 ✅ microservices jargon & best practices
 ✅ vendoring management
 ✅ Makefile